novuhq/nordle/README.md

 Nordle contains four required Environment Variable

-WORDLE_WORD - The word needs to be solved
+WORDLE_WORD - The word needs to be solved.

-WORDLE_RETRIES - The amount of retries a visitor can have
+WORDLE_RETRIES - The amount of retries a visitor can have.

-WORDLE_KEY - The encrypted key the win the prizes
+WORDLE_KEY - The encrypted key the win the prizes.

-WORDLE_DICTIONARY - true / false (should we check valid words against the dictionary)
+WORDLE_DICTIONARY - true / false (should we check valid words against the dictionary).

 You can start it by using